JValtteri/gtycoon/README.md

  - Simple "Headlines" for chip announcements (buggy)
  - Single line of architecture research
  - Node research
+ - Autosave and Load game
+ - Multiplayer with multiple AI players (multiplayer with humans not tested)

 ### Planned features:

- - Storymode/Tutorial to help teach the game concepts, but also, above all: ENTERTAIN!
+ - Storymode/Tutorial to help teach the game concepts, but also, above all: **ENTERTAIN!**
- - Multiplayer with multiple human and AI players
+ - Multiplayer with multiple human and ~~AI players~~
- - Saving/loading games
  - Random variation in default market and costs
  - "News" game events and acheavements
  - Endgame